AdrianKotyra/Recruitment-Task-PHP-Backend-Developer-Driving-School-Management-App/README.md

-# Recruitment Task: PHP Backend Developer – PlanJazd.pl
+# Recruitment Task: PHP Backend Developer
 This project is a recruitment task for the **PHP Backend Developer** The goal is to implement a simple backend in **pure PHP** for a driving school management web application.
 The provided `index.php` file contains a complete frontend (HTML, CSS, JS) that communicates with a backend via `fetch()` requests.